rvishnoi-crypto/tokyo-olympics-ETL/README.md

 The final step of the ETL process was to load the transformed data into Serverless Redshift, which is a scalable and cost-efficient cloud data warehouse solution provided by Amazon Web Services (AWS).
 To ensure that the loading process was smooth, we followed several critical steps to prepare the Redshift environment, configure the necessary services, and then validate that the data was correctly loaded.
 These preparatory tasks were essential for the success of the ETL pipeline.

 #### Key Steps in the Redshift Data Loading Process
+1. Creating a Namespace: Defines the Storage part solution like DBs, tables, encryptions etc.
+2. Creating a Workgroup: A workgroup in Redshift defines the compute resources that are associated with a particular namespace.
+Workgroups help manage the computational load that is required to perform queries and data processing tasks.
+Since we used the Serverless Redshift free trial, I opted for the smallest workgroup size available, X-Small, which is sufficient for small-scale data operations.
+3. Attaching an IAM Role: In Redshift, IAM (Identity and Access Management) roles are used to define the permissions that a specific service, such as Redshift, has to interact with other AWS services like S3.
+4. Configuring Network Settings: AWS provides virtual private cloud (VPC) configurations that help isolate and secure the infrastructure.
+To ensure that the AWS Glue and Redshift services could communicate securely, I had to configure the network settings properly:
+    -  Both Glue and Redshift services had to be located within the same VPC.
+    -  I had to ensure that the security groups associated with both services allowed traffic between them.
+Security groups act as a virtual firewall, and by adjusting the rules, I allowed Redshift to securely interact with        the Glue service, where data transformation was happening, and vice versa.
+5. Schema Creation in Redshift: Before we could load data into Redshift, we needed to define the schema of our tables.
+A schema represents the structure of the data (i.e., the table definitions, data types, and relationships between tables).
+The Redshift schema needs to be carefully designed to match the dimensional model we had previously created.

+Once all these prerequisite configurations were completed, we were ready to run the ETL pipeline to load the data into Serverless Redshift.

+#### Verifying the Data Load
+After the ETL process was completed and the data was loaded into the Redshift cluster, it was time to verify that the data had landed correctly and was available for analysis.
+For this, I used the Redshift Query Editor, a tool provided by AWS to run SQL queries directly against the data stored in Redshift.

+Out of curiosity, I took a deeper dive into some of the features of Amazon Redshift that I found particularly interesting.
+Below are a few of the key features:

+1.  **Massively Parallel Processing** (MPP) - Amazon Redshift uses MPP architecture to enable efficient query execution across distributed nodes in a cluster.
+In an MPP system, the workload is divided across multiple nodes, allowing for parallel processing and significantly improving performance.

+  In Redshift's MPP setup:

+  - There is a leader node and multiple compute nodes.

+  - The leader node is responsible for managing query execution, dividing the work into smaller tasks, coordinating between the compute nodes, and then aggregating the results before sending them back to the client.

+  - The compute nodes store portions of the data, execute computations locally, and send the results back to the leader node for aggregation.

+  This architecture enables parallel processing, where each compute node works independently, allowing the system to process large datasets efficiently.
+It's somewhat similar to Apache Spark, but focused on SQL-based
+  analytical queries.
+The ability to distribute the processing load across nodes makes query execution faster, even for complex operations on large datasets.
+  2. Customizable Data Distribution and Sorting - So when we create our ddls, redshift allows us to define how our data will be distributed and sorted across nodes.
+It has distributions styles (key, even, all) .
+We can optimize this for the kinds of queries we would be running say on a day to day basis.
+Let’s break it down by a very high level example.
+Let’s say there is a downstream service like a dashboard which relies on a database provisioned by redshift.
+It has certain queries that it needs to run everyday.
+Say for example It needs to group employee table by department and perform computations.
+Imagine how much quicker that would be in terms of processing that data if a storage node saved records with the same department.
+That makes it so efficient.